top of page

 MSAD 60 Wellness Policy on Physical Activity and Nutrition

 The health of children is of the utmost importance to the future of our society.
-Healthy eating and daily physical activity can improve academic performance, attendance, mood, alertness and behavior issues.
+Healthy eating and daily physical activity can improve academic performance, attendance, mood, alertness, and behavior.
 MSAD 60 is committed to providing a school environment that supports student wellness, healthy food choices, nutrition education, and regular physical activity.
-MSAD 60 believes that students who learn and practice healthy lifestyles in their formative years may be more likely to be conscious of the importance of good nutrition and exercise as adults, practice healthy habits, and reduce their risk of obesity, diabetes and other chronic diseases.
+MSAD 60 believes that students who learn and practice healthy lifestyles in their formative years are more likely to be conscious of the importance of good nutrition and exercise as adults, practice healthy habits, and reduce their risk of obesity, diabetes, and other chronic diseases.

 Nutrition Standards

-Parents will be notified of the availability of breakfast, lunch and summer food programs and encouraged to determine their eligibility for reduced or free meals.
-Meal benefit applications will be mailed home to all families at the beginning of the school year.
+Parents will be notified of the availability of breakfast and lunch food programs and encouraged to determine eligibility for reduced or free meals.
+Meal benefit applications will be emailed home to all families at the beginning of the school year.
 The application is also available on the district’s website.
 Schools will use electronic POS systems that protect a child’s eligibility status from staff and students.
 Students will not be overtly identified or shamed in any way regarding their account balance.
-Student’s will be served a reimbursable meal of their choice regardless of account balance.
+Students will be served a reimbursable meal of their choice regardless of account balance.

 U.S. Department of Agriculture (USDA) Professional Standards for State and local Nutrition Programs are followed to ensure that professional development in the area of food and nutrition is provided for food service directors, managers and staff.